How Mindset Shapes You

 Failure = Growth

-Enter Josh Waitzkin.
-Josh is a chess master, Tai Chi Chuan World Champion and Brazilian Jiu-Jitsu black belt.
+Josh Waitzkin is a chess master, Tai Chi Chuan World Champion and Brazilian Jiu-Jitsu black belt.
 He shares the following in his transformative book The Art of Learning:

 We must take responsibility for ourselves, and not expect the rest of the world to understand what it takes to become the best that we can become.
 Great ones are willing to get burned time and again as they sharpen their swords in the fire.

-As artists, it hurts when we lose a beautiful passage in a work because we took a risk.
+As artists, we feel pain when we destroy a beautiful passage in a work because we took a risk.
 These are our “burns”.

-When you catch yourself drawing back from something you are curious to explore, stop.
+Notice when you pull back from something you are curious to explore.
+Stop.
+You have a choice.
 Consider the implications.
-I believe that it is these moments of choice that shape our character.
-I urge you to ask questions, try things, and practice “looking stupid”!
+I believe that these moments of choice shape our character.
+Take risks.
+Practice “looking bad”.

 Failure is not when you mess up a drawing.
 Failure is when you don’t try something because you are afraid that it might mess up your drawing.
 The richest insights come when you are willing to risk getting burned.

 The atelier environment breeds artists that are risk-averse.
 We spend all day working slowly and carefully.
-We get lots of complements from friends and family that reinforce the idea of being a “talented artist”.
-(Red flag: fixed mindset!)
+We get lots of praise from friends and family that reinforce the idea of being a “talented artist”.
+(Red flag: Fixed Mindset!)
+Thank them for their compliment (they mean well), but hold firmly to your Growth Mindset.

 Walking my Talk

 You might get a kick out of this.
-The day before publishing this article I received an invitation for a “bad taste” party.
+As I was writing this article I received an invitation for a “bad taste” party.
 I’m already uncomfortable at most social gatherings.
 So when I picture myself dressing up in ridiculous clothing and facing a room full of strangers, I feel one thing: massive resistance.
-I immediately decided to skip the party and use my Friday night as planned: to get the email about the article out, and finish all the necessary back-end work on my website.
+It was an easy decision – skip the party and use my Friday night as planned: to finish the article and publish it.

 Then it hit me…

 The moment I put on my wife’s striped yellow pants, all the fear dissolved and I laughed out loud.
-For the rest of the night I was able to just enjoy being silly and meeting new people!
+I felt so alive!
+For the rest of the night, I was able to just enjoy being silly and meeting new people.
+Here is a photo of me that night:

-Post-party, I am grateful for the opportunity to apply what I write about and actually walk the talk.
+I am grateful for the opportunity to think about these things and share them with you.

 Thank you for reading, you help me stay honest!